Ivan123yoo/Unsupervised_Land_Cover_Classification_Sentinel2/README.md

 Land cover classification is a vital tool in environmental monitoring, enabling researchers and decision-makers to understand ecosystem changes, manage natural resources, and develop sustainable land management practices.
 Sentinel-2 satellite imagery offers high-resolution, multi-spectral data, making it ideal for detailed land cover analysis.
 By combining this data with unsupervised learning techniques, this project demonstrates how to efficiently classify land cover without requiring labeled data.

 The significance of this project lies in its scalable approach.
-Unsupervised learning techniques, such as K-means and DBSCAN, allow for automated land cover classification in diverse regions.
+Unsupervised learning techniques, such as K-means, allow for automated land cover classification in diverse regions.
 This can be applied to various environmental studies, including deforestation monitoring, water body mapping, and agricultural analysis.

 The code developed here can be easily adapted to other regions or datasets, making it a versatile tool for environmental researchers and data scientists.
 It provides a clear, adaptable framework for land cover classification using remote sensing and machine learning, benefiting both academic research and practical environmental management.